 Early withdrawal from a program will have financial consequences.
 Both the \$35 application fee and the confirmation payment are non-refundable.
-Before making a final decision to withdraw, you should read the Refund Policy which is outlined in Appendix III of this handbook.
+Before making a final decision to withdraw, you should read the Refund Policy which is reproduced as Appendix V of this handbook.
 These policies apply in all cases of early withdrawal from the Dickinson in New York Program, regardless of the reason for withdrawal.